Spacing editors are often asked about the history of the magazine, so we decided to compile the little tidbits of info into one space.

 How does Spacing survive?

-We operate on a combination of newsstand sales, advertising, subscriptions, proceeds from events, sales of merchandise, grants (Ontario Arts Council, Government of Canada, and Ontario Media Development Corporation), and thousands of hours of volunteer labour.
+We operate on a combination of newsstand sales, advertising, subscriptions, proceeds from events, sales of merchandise at our store and events, and grants (Ontario Arts Council, Government of Canada, and Ontario Media Development Corporation).

 Do you have a party each time you release an issue?